josfam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execute permission to the owner and the group owner, and read permission to other users,
 \
 to the file `hello`.
+### `7.
+Everybody!`
+Adds execution permission to the owner, the group owner and the other users, to the file `hello`.